Christian Walton: Ipswich Town

 On 30 August 2021, Walton joined Ipswich Town on a season-long loan, marking his eighth loan and seventh loan club during his time at Brighton.
 He made his debut on 11 September, a home game against Bolton which ended in a 2–5 defeat for Ipswich Town.
-Prior to Ipswich's next match against Lincoln City he picked up a adductor injury which ruled him out of action for over a month.
+Prior to Ipswich's next match against Lincoln City he picked up an adductor injury which ruled him out of action for over a month.
 He made his second appearance for the club on 19 October after the spell out injured, keeping a clean sheet in a 4–0 away victory over Portsmouth.
 He quickly established himself as the first choice keeper at Ipswich after returning from his Injury, featuring regularly in the league and also in the FA Cup, playing in the first round match against Oldham Athletic and saving a penalty in the match to take the tie to a replay following a 1–1 draw, whilst also starting in the replay with the match ending in a 2–1 away win for Ipswich.
 Walton also played in the 0–0 second round FA Cup draw at home against League Two side Barrow on 4 December, in which manager Paul Cook was later dismissed.
 He played in the replay on 15 December in which Ipswich lost 0–2 at Barrow and were knocked out of the competition.